alagogianni/Air-Quality-and-Weather-Analysis/README.md

 - **Machine Learning Models:** Predict future AQI trends based on climate data.
 - **Integration with Insurance Data:** Incorporate health and insurance claims data for more accurate risk models.

+## Project Presentation
+- ** This is our [Air Quality and Climate Dynamics in California](Air Quality and Climate Dynamics in California) presentation.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.